Ryan, Year 4 Student Ambassador

 What do you enjoy most about studying at the ESO?

-Now in my third year, I now recognise which ways of learning work best for me, which has really helped develop my skills and knowledge to implement into practice at the ESO clinic.
+I now recognise which ways of learning work best for me, which has really helped develop my skills and knowledge to implement into practice at the ESO clinic.
 I could not have done this without the great direction from members of staff and my classmates to help guide me.
 Quite a lot of lecturers are ESO graduates and practising osteopaths themselves, offering everything from their experiences along with their own clinical practice, which in my opinion is invaluable when looking for your own path to take.

 What is the student life like at the ESO?